dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 ### Overview page

 !!! success "_h.5.0_ Getting all devices updates from the service should display all returned n devices correctly"
-	!!! failure "_a_ All supported state prototypes should be displayed correctly"
+	!!! failure "_a_ All supported states should be displayed correctly"

 ### Details page